-Magama had engaging solutions from day dot, albeit with one vital element missing: a chatbot.
+Magama already had engaging solutions but was missing one vital element: a chatbot.
 With the addition of a chatbot, end users would have an even more immersive and fluid experience.
-A chatbot would eliminate the need for human assistance in the majority of cases by providing answers to user questions and resolving basic issues with the virtual space in a quick and automated way.
+A chatbot would eliminate the need for human assistance in the majority of cases by providing answers to user questions, as well as resolving basic issues with the virtual space in a quick & automated way.

-From a technical point of view, Magama needed to connect its virtual solution to not only a chatbot solution, but also channels such as Messenger, Whatsapp, and others.
+From a technical point of view, Magama needed to connect to not only a chatbot, but also to channels such as Messenger, Whatsapp, and others.
 To achieve this, Magama required an integration that allowed connections between the various systems and chatbots.
 Analytical and quality control metrics also needed to be implemented, enabling Magama to monitor and optimise the chatbot’s performance, as well as gather insights for improved future developments.

 During the project an additional challenge emerged when the discontinuation of the VR service being used by Magama was announced.
 To ensure the virtual solution would be supported and have its technical needs met for many years to come, identifying and switching to another suitable VR service was vital.

-Magama’s decision to leverage AWS as their primary cloud provider led them to partner with the team at DNX Solutions, which brought their vision to life.
+Magama’s decision to leverage AWS as their primary cloud provider led them to partner with the team at DNX Solutions, who brought their vision to life.

 The final product DNX delivered was an agnostic solution, which, through simple adjustment of the parameters, can integrate any Amazon Lex v2 chatbot and have the desired metrics visualised.
 This supports Magama’s purpose of providing innovation with chatbots in various environments, inside and outside of virtual reality, and capturing relevant data for visualisation on the dashboard.

-Another positive outcome of the project is the ability Magama now has to make APIs available to their contractors directly, whilst simultaneously maintaining control over them.
-This control will allow Magama to adopt a usage-based pricing system for the chatbot solution in the future, if they so choose.
+Another positive outcome of the project was the ability Magama now has to make APIs available to their contractors directly, whilst simultaneously maintaining control over them.
+This control will allow Magama to adopt a usage-based pricing system for the chatbot solution in the future, if desired.

 Last but not least, despite the adjustments made to the scope and ideation during the project, Magama received a cost-effective and versatile solution that can be easily configured and deployed ad infinitum, facilitating growth and scalability.